-OP 40.02: Non-Discrimination and Anti-Harassment Policy and Complaint Procedure ensures compliance with federal and state employment laws and regulations.
+OP 40.02: Non-Discrimination and Anti-Harassment Policy and Complaint Procedure for Violations of Employment and Other Laws ensures compliance with federal and state employment laws and regulations.
 In the event an individual believes his/her rights under these or other laws have been violated, this policy sets forth the procedures to address these concerns in a fair, equitable, and prompt manner.